 In the following of this section, we focus on providing the EM-domain system model and characterizing the arbitrariness of surface placements.
-Particularly, we consider an H-MIMO communication system consisting of one transmitter (TX) communicating with a receiver (RX).
-Both TX and RX are equipped with almost countless infinitesimal antenna elements, forming almost continuous antenna surfaces.
+Particularly, we consider an H-MIMO communication system consisting of one transmitter (TX) communicating with one receiver (RX).
+Both TX and RX are equipped with a massive (possibly infinite) number of antenna elements integrated into a compact space.
 For convenience, we denote by $N = N_{h} \times N_{v}$ the overall number of antenna elements of TX, consisting of $N_{h}$ and $N_{v}$ antenna elements in the horizontal direction and the vertical direction, respectively.
 Likewise, the RX has an overall $M = M_{h} \times M_{v}$ antenna elements.
-Besides, we assume that the antenna elements are uniformly distributed over the surface, and each TX element has an area of $s_{T}$ with a horizontal length $l_{T}^{h}$ and a vertical length $l_{T}^{v}$.
+Besides, we assume that the antenna elements are densely packed over the surface with a unified element spacing, and each TX element has an area of $s_{T}$ with a horizontal length $l_{T}^{h}$ and a vertical length $l_{T}^{v}$.
 Accordingly, the overall surface area of TX can thus be derived as $A_{T} = N s_{T}$.
 This is extended in a similar way to the RX with element area $s_{R}$, horizontal length $l_{R}^{h}$, vertical length $l_{R}^{v}$, and an overall surface area $A_{R} = M s_{R}$.
-Moreover, we depict the whole system in Cartesian coordinates, and consider an arbitrary placement of antenna surfaces, which is more generalized than those commonly considered parallel placement \cite{Hu2018LIS,Dardari2020Communicating2,WeiLi2022Multi-user,Wang2022HIHO,Wei2022Tri}.
+Moreover, we depict the whole system in Cartesian coordinates, and consider an arbitrary placement of antenna surfaces, as shown in Fig. \ref{fig:TX-RX-System}, which is more general than the commonly considered parallel placement \cite{Hu2018LIS,Dardari2020Communicating2,WeiLi2022Multi-user,Wang2022HIHO,Wei2022Tri}.

-\subsection{EM-domain System Model}
+\subsection{EM-Domain System Model}